StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 I know, we are using Azure Storage Account Tables, but the API is the same.
 We don't have access to this namespace yet, so we need to add a NuGet package reference to it.

-1. Right click the project
+1. Right-click the project
 2. Select 'Manage NuGet Packages...' to open the package manager for the project
 3. Click 'Browse'
 4. Search for the `Microsoft.Azure.Cosmos.Table` package
 5. Choose `Microsoft.Azure.Cosmos.Table` from the list of available packages
 6. Click install, and accept all the licenses agreements.

-In the code there is a `_connectionString` defined.
+In the code, there is a `_connectionString` defined.
 This is the same connection string as we used for writing to the Queue, so we can copy it from our WebAPI `QueueHelper` class.
 As a single Azure Storage Account can contain both Queues and Tables there is no need to create one just for the table storage.

 We also have the `_tableName` defined, and this is passed into the constructor.
 As with the `QueueHelper` we want to reuse this class for all tables we are going to access, and not have to rewrite it each time.